tamhuynh273/Data240_LoanDefaultPrediction/Readme.md

 To run the project:
 - run `pip install -r requirements.txt`
 - run `python main.py`
 - As a result, you will see evaluation metrics on each of the models.

+### Contribution
+- Nilisha: Exploratory Data Analysis, Data Cleaning and Preprocessing, Models - KNN, Decision Tree

+- Bhavana: Standardization, SMOTE, Feature selection, Modeling (Rest),  Hyper-parameter tuning

+- Tam: Adaptive Synthetic, Recursive Feature Elimination, Hyper-parameter tuning, Threshold tuning